jlink/property-based-testing-in-kotlin/docs/README.md

 Last but not least, there is one more way to provide an arbitrary for a given type:
 You can register a global `ArbitraryProvider` implementation.
-If you would like, for example, to generate a `PlayingCard` whenever this type is referenced in any a for-all parameter, in any property function in your tests, all you need is this class:
+If you would like, for example, to generate a `PlayingCard` whenever this type is referenced in a for-all parameter, in any property function in your tests, all you need is this class:

 ```kotlin